freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### April 22, 2021
+1. Expand your JavaScript skills by coding along with this course on building your own Instagram app.
+By the time you finish, your app will look like Instagram's dashboard, with the ability to sign in and update a profile, and even comment on photos.
+You'll learn how to use React, Tailwind CSS, Firebase, Cypress E2E, and other modern tools.
+(12 hour YouTube course): https://www.freecodecamp.org/news/learn-how-to-create-an-instagram-clone-using-react/

+2. UML is a standard way to diagram computer systems or databases.
+It helps developers visualize the relationships between different pieces of software or hardware so they can more easily plan development.
+In this course, you'll learn how to use UML component diagrams, deployment diagrams, state machine diagrams, and more.
+(2 hour YouTube course): https://www.freecodecamp.org/news/uml-diagrams-full-course/

+3. I've shared a lot of courses about data structures over the years, because data structures are important.
+This new data structures course will help you learn by doing.
+You'll use Python and Flask to build your own API that incorporates Linked Lists, Hash Tables, Stacks, Queues, and even Binary Search Trees.
+(3 hour YouTube course): https://www.freecodecamp.org/news/learn-data-structures-flask-api-python/

+4. You may have heard the term "MVC".
+It stands for the Model-View-Controller Architecture Pattern.
+Lots of web development frameworks follow the MVC pattern, including Python Django, Ruby on Rails, and PHP Laravel.
+This tutorial will explain key MVC concepts and show you how to build your own MVC JavaScript app.
+(8 minute read): https://www.freecodecamp.org/news/the-model-view-controller-pattern-mvc-architecture-and-frameworks-explained/

+5. "Infrastructure as Code" is a new way of thinking about servers and cloud services.
+This tutorial will show you the benefits of IaC, and how to use Terraform, an open source tool for spinning up servers programmatically.
+(15 minute read): https://www.freecodecamp.org/news/what-is-terraform-learn-infrastructure-as-code/

+Quote of the Week: *"Software development has been, is, and will likely remain fundamentally hard.
+Building quality systems involves an essential and irreducible complexity, which is why the entire history of software engineering can be characterized as one of rising levels of abstraction.
+As such, the task of the software development team is to engineer the illusion of simplicity."* – Grady Booch, Inventor of UML

 ### April 15, 2021
 1. Building video games can be just as much fun as playing them.
 And this in-depth Unity 3D course for beginners will show you how to get started as a game developer.
 You'll learn how to install Unity, program game physics, animate your characters, code your enemy AI, and more.
 (7 hour YouTube course): https://www.freecodecamp.org/news/game-development-for-beginners-unity-course/